Numerical approximation of nonlinear fourth-order SPDEs with additive space-time white noise: Proof of the main results

 \section{Proof of the main results}

-According to the different types' estimates desired in the proof of the main results, we organize the auxiliary lemmas in the following way and the proof of \Cref{thm:main} is given in the end.
-First, denote
+Let us recall that we need $d\in\{1, 2, 3\}$, as we used $4-d>0$ in various estimates.
+We will split the main error term in various parts, and need different estimates in the proof of the main results, we first state the auxiliary lemmas in the following and finish the proof of \Cref{thm:main} in the end.